Category: Architects Technical Information

 Posted on July 12, 2017

 In the thousands of installations OpeMed have completed, we have very rarely come across a project we could not create a fixing solution for.
 With over 20 years industry experience our specialists can ensure Ceiling Track is installed safely into every recommended installation.
-To help provide guidance and support, we have put together a quick explanation of the most common fixing types based upon the type of ceiling structure present, we hope you will find useful.
+To help provide guidance and support, we have put together a quick explanation of the most common Ceiling Hoist fixings and considerations based on the type of ceiling structure present, we hope you will find useful.

 Please remember every installation is different, the below are a few examples of many options available.

 Working with clients across the country, OpeMed provide services to a wide range of institutions.
 These range from Motorway services, Hospitals, Schools, holiday homes and more, with many facilities requiring bespoke and considered solutions.

 OpeMed hold seminar at Universal Design 2016 (UD2016)

 We are delighted to announce that OpeMed are due to hold a seminar at Universal Design 2016 (UD2016) in York, 21 – 24 August 2016.

 The conference will explore all aspects of universal design, design for all and inclusive design from both practical and theoretical viewpoints.
 We will aim to understand what has gone before to invent a better, more inclusive future.